Arsenio Hall: Other television and radio work

 Hall was considered the host of the syndicated version of Deal or No Deal and filmed a pilot (there were six taped).
 However, by the time the syndicated series began on September 8, 2008, Howie Mandel was chosen as host.

 Hall also appeared regularly on The Jay Leno Show, and was a guest on Lopez Tonight.
 George Lopez credits Arsenio as the reason he had a late night show; Lopez appeared on The Arsenio Hall Show more times than any other comedian.
 Lopez requested Hall be a co-host on Lopez Tonight (November 25, 2009) since he regarded Hall as his inspiration and the first "late night party show host".
 Hall has filled in as guest host for NBC's Access Hollywood Live (2011) and CNN's evening talk/interview program Piers Morgan Tonight in 2012.

 In 2012, Hall was a contestant on the fifth edition of The Celebrity Apprentice, which began airing February 19, 2012.
 Hall represented his charity, the Magic Johnson Foundation, which is dedicated to advancing economic and social equality by engaging minorities in every aspect of their communities; increasing academic and innovative achievement; and raising HIV/AIDS awareness, treatment and prevention.
 While Hall clashed with Aubrey O'Day, he befriended a majority of the cast.
 On May 20, 2012, in the live season finale, he was chosen as the Celebrity Apprentice winner, being "hired" by Donald Trump over the other celebrity finalist, singer Clay Aiken.
 For winning The Celebrity Apprentice, Hall won the $250,000 grand prize for his charity, in addition to money for the tasks he and his team performed when he was a team leader.

 A revival of Hall's syndicated late-night talk show, The Arsenio Hall Show, premiered September 9, 2013, on Tribune owned stations and other networks via CBS Television Distribution.
 It was canceled after one season due to low ratings.
 The last taping aired May 30, 2014.

+Arsenio appeared in a bit in the January 2024 Emmys.